Does My Vehicle Qualify for GoShare?

 - Mercedes-Benz Metris

-If you drive one of the vehicles mentioned above, you may still apply to work for GoShare as a courier.
+If you drive one of the vehicles mentioned above, you may still apply to work for GoShare.
+You will be able to accept standard pickup truck projects and courier projects.
+Please review each project listing to ensure your vehicle is large enough to deliver the items as described.

 Most after-market accessories will not disqualify your vehicle from the GoShare platform.
 However, if modifications to your vehicle impact cargo space or shorten bed-length, you may be asked to reclassify your application to that of a courier.